jfet97/omniclone/README.md

 });
 ```

-The resulting object therefore will have the `[[Prototype]]` and the `constructor` props correctly setted up, but the constructor are not invoked.
+The resulting object therefore will have the `[[Prototype]]` and the `constructor` props correctly setted up, but the constructors are not invoked.

 ```js
 class Test {